monero-ecosystem/outreach-docs/README.md

 **How does this works?**

-1. Go to the 'issues' pages and find task to be completed.
+1. Go to the 'issues' page and find task to be completed.
 (Some are funded, some are not - they will be indicated by a tag)
 2. Each issue should have the necessary information for the task to be completed.
 However if you have any questions, just @message the issue creator for clarification.
 Or ask an active contributor from our telegram / wire chatrooms.
 3. Once you have completed the task, create a pull request with the contents of the completed task and within that pull request, reference the issue/task you are completing + your xmr address.
 4. Issue creators, the communitiy and other moderators will give feedback and see if the work fits what the issue was looking for.